arabsannan/personalized-whatsapp-broadcast/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. Create an Excel file with two columns (Column 1: Name and Column 2: Number).
-Add contact details to the respective columns.
+3. Create an Excel file with two columns (Column 1: Name and Column 2: Number)

+4. Add contact details to the respective columns

+5. Run the main.py file